Bardin08/db-seeder/docs/syntax-tree.md

 1. **Rule 1:** Every SQL script starts with a `Root` node.
 From there, we traverse and build the tree based on the type and value of each encountered token.
-2. **Rule 2:** A `CreateStatement` node is added upon encountering a "create" keyword, indicating the start of a create statement.
+2. **Rule 2:** A `CreateStatement` node is added upon encountering a "create" keyword, indicating the start of a creation statement.
 3. **Rule 3:** When a "table" keyword follows a `CreateStatement`, a `CreateTable` node is added, marking the creation of a new table.
 4. **Rule 4:** Identifiers immediately following a `CreateTable` node specify the table's root (`TableRoot`) and its